Puerto Ricans

-Puerto Ricans (Puertorriqueños, /es/), commonly known as Boricuas, but also occasionally referred to as Borinqueños, Borincanos, (Note: The terms Boricua, Borinqueños, and Borincanos derive from "Borikén" and "Borinquen", indigenous Taíno names for Puerto Rico.) or Puertorros, are an ethnic group based in the Caribbean archipelago and island of Puerto Rico, and a nation identified with the Commonwealth of Puerto Rico through ancestry, culture, or history.
-Puerto Ricans are predominately a tri-racial, Spanish-speaking, Christian society, descending in varying degrees from Indigenous Taíno natives, Spanish and other European colonists, and West and Central African slaves, freedmen, and free Blacks.
+Puerto Ricans (Puertorriqueños, /es/), commonly referred to using the endonym Boricuas, but also occasionally referred to as Borinqueños, Borincanos, (Note: The terms Boricua, Borinqueños, and Borincanos derive from "Boriquen"/"Borinquen", an Indigenous Taíno name for Puerto Rico.) or Puertorros, are an ethnic group based in the Caribbean archipelago and island of Puerto Rico, and a nation identified with the Commonwealth of Puerto Rico through ancestry, culture, or history.
+Puerto Ricans are predominately a tri-racial, Spanish-speaking, Christian society, descending in varying degrees from Indigenous peoples (including the Ciguayos, Macorix, and Taínos), Spanish and other European colonists, and West and Central African slaves, freedmen, and free Blacks.
 As citizens of a U.S. territory, Puerto Ricans have automatic birthright American citizenship, and are considerably influenced by American culture.
 The population of Puerto Ricans is between 9 and 10 million worldwide, with the overwhelming majority residing in Puerto Rico and the mainland United States.

+Cultural identity and traits

+Puerto Rican culture is highly characterized by its warmth, vibrant joy, and deep-seated hospitality.
+This welcoming nature, alongside community resilience, defines the daily social fabric both on the island and across its diaspora.
+Social interactions heavily emphasize a lifestyle focused on celebration, friendliness, and close interpersonal connections.